| TITLE | Polygon Boundary | MM 18-8001-0 |

 }

-The main point of this little project, was to improve the routine for calculating the *concave* hull, that is the hull which uses more segments and allows concave angles to more closely follow the points.
-There are a couple techniques for getting this polygon - and the first I tried was based on using the k nearest neighbors of a point, and essentially the Graham scan algorithm in that local neighborhood, Moreira 2007.
-While initially promising, this algorithm had problems with very large datasets and unfortunately was a failure.
+The main point of this little project, was to improve the routine for calculating the concave hull, that is the hull which uses more segments and allows concave angles to more closely follow the points.
+There are a couple techniques for getting this polygon - and the first I tried was based on using the k nearest neighbors of a point, and essentially the Graham scan algorithm in that local neighborhood, (Moreira and Santos 2007) While initially promising, this algorithm had problems with very large datasets and unfortunately was a failure for my use case.

-So back to the drawing board, I turned to 'alpha shapes' which uses the Delaunay triangulation of the points Akkiraju 1995.
+So back to the drawing board, I turned to ‘alpha shapes’ which uses the Delaunay triangulation of the points (Akkiraju et al. 1995).
 For our point set the Delaunay triangulation looks like this:

 Another advantage of this method, beyond its speed, is that it can handle multiple disparate chunks, and even recreate holes in the input point set.
 Also, to help set the mysterious ‘alpha’ parameter, I made it so the Delaunay triangulation was calculated once and then the user could change ‘alpha’ and see the resulting polygons instantly, even with hundreds of thousands of points.
 This worked out great.